firstbatchxyz/dria-blog/docs/factory/evolve_complexity.md

 ---
 categories:
 - Applied AI
-description: EvolveComplexity is a singleton task that enhances instruction complexity using advanced AI models like GEMMA2_9B_FP16.
+description: Evolve complexity in instructions using a Singleton task with the GEMMA2_9B_FP16 model for advanced text generation.
 tags:
 - EvolveComplexity
+- TextGeneration
 - AI
-- Instruction
-- Text Generation
+- SingletonTask
-- Complexity
+- GEMMA2
 ---

 # EvolveComplexity